A yummy reason to visit San Sebastian: Astelena Gastroteka

 I know being in a new country faced with a new cuisine might be confusing at times, but this is why I will make a suggestion to get the best experience of this visit.
 If you want to try the best of all categories - choose their tasting menu.
 You will get 5 different signature dishes at a price of 50 EUR.
 No need to bust your head, no need to risk getting lost in translation!
 A guaranteed exquisite experience!

 By the way!
 Especially nowadays, when travelling is somewhat restricted, we all crave that flavour of something different than we are used to.
 It might be hard reading about such nice places as Restaurante Astelena in countries you can’t actually currently reach.
 Still, it is good to be prepared for the exact moment when the travelling will be back to its usual shape.
-Definitely put this charming place on your list if you are considering going to San Sebastian in Spain after the crisis is over!
+Definitely put this charming place on your list if you are considering travel to San Sebastian Spain, after the Corona crisis is over!

 Ieva Miltina is an activist and entrepreneur of many sorts.
 By profession project manager of marketing and culture events, in her heart she is a passionate traveler and a cook, soon to become a pastry chef.
 Deeply rooted in non-formal education she has been involved in youth work since her teenage years and up till nowadays holds a deep interest in innovative approaches to learning and personal development, which she transfers to people from all Europe during various international trainings.
 Always looking for new discoveries and adventures she happily shares her positive view on the world and the neverending stories with the people who cross her path.
 While studying hospitality and tourism management she wrote a thesis on home-chefs, which ignited her dream of owning her cozy and heartwarming home restaurant, which will hopefully materialize very soon.
 Meanwhile writing articles and doing food photography she is working towards another dream of hers - becoming a published author someday.